Storm threat shifts to East Coast after deadly tornadoes hit the South

-The storm cut power to well over 200,000 customers across the South Wednesday and Wednesday night.
-As of Thursday morning, over 170,000 customers were in the dark from Florida to Michigan, both due to thunderstorm gusts and ambient winds from the larger storm system.
+The storm cut power to more than 200,000 customers across the South on Wednesday and Wednesday night.
+As of Thursday morning, more than 170,000 customers were in the dark from Florida to Michigan because of thunderstorm gusts and ambient winds from the larger storm system.

 As storms in the Southeast barreled eastward Thursday morning, a tornado watch was issued for the central Florida Panhandle and southern Georgia until 2 p.m.

-A threat of severe storms, although somewhat tempered compared to Wednesday, affects much of East Coast Thursday, from Florida to New York state.
+A threat of severe storms, although somewhat tempered compared with Wednesday, affects much of East Coast on Thursday, from Florida to New York state.
 Throughout this area, there is a risk of damaging thunderstorm winds as well as a few tornadoes through the evening.

 Storm damage in the South

 The National Weather Service Storm Prediction Center received more than 230 reports of wind damage across a dozen states Wednesday.
-Louisiana, eastern Arkansas, Mississippi, central and western Alabama, western Tennessee, and the western Florida Panhandle were hardest hit.
-Ahead of the storm outbreak, the Storm Prediction Center had declared a level 4 out of 5 risk for dangerous storms which lived up to its billing.
+Louisiana, eastern Arkansas, Mississippi, central and western Alabama, western Tennessee and the western Florida Panhandle were hit hardest.
+Ahead of the storm outbreak, the Storm Prediction Center had declared a level 4 out of 5 risk for dangerous storms that lived up to their billing.

-The National Weather Service issued over 300 tornado and severe thunderstorm warnings on Wednesday alone.
-Mississippi was at the epicenter of the outbreak: tornado warnings were issued for 41 percent of its land area, while severe thunderstorm warnings covered 81 percent of the state, according to analysis from Cornell University meteorology student Jack Sillin.
+The National Weather Service issued more than 300 tornado and severe thunderstorm warnings on Wednesday alone.
+Mississippi was at the epicenter of the outbreak: Tornado warnings were issued for 41 percent of its land area, while severe thunderstorm warnings covered 81 percent of the state, according to analysis from Cornell University meteorology student Jack Sillin.

 Yesterday's severe wx outbreak was extremely significant across parts of the Deep South.— Jack Sillin (@JackSillin) March 31, 2022